insilica/toxindex/docs/cloud_logging.md

 ## Overview

 The logging system provides consistent logging across all components with automatic Cloud Logging integration when running in GKE.
+The system includes a resilient Cloud Logging handler that gracefully handles timeouts and connection issues.

 ## Components